 Advantages of a Water Softener

 Installing a water softener can provide a multitude of advantages for your health, the cleanliness of your home, and the longevity of your pipes, water heater, and appliances.
-Adding to this, after the upfront cost, a water softener will actually save you money in several ways, too.
+Adding to this, after the upfront cost, one of these units will actually save you money in several ways, too.

 One of the most significant advantages of a water softener is the improved quality of the drinking water throughout your home.
 Softened water tastes better, which could lead to your family drinking more water and fewer sugary soft drinks.
 Some experts also believe that drinking very hard water can cause cardiovascular and reproductive issues because of the excess minerals.

 Softened water is much better for your skin and hair, too.
 After using softened water for a short time, you’ll most likely begin to notice that your skin and hair are softer and you won’t have as many issues with dry, itchy skin.
 Without the harmful minerals in your water, your hair might also become shinier and less brittle; even your shampoo and body wash might lather better and be more effective.

 When it comes to cleaning your home, you will quickly discover that household cleaning products are much more effective when you have soft water.
 In fact, using soft water when you clean reduces the amount of cleaner you need by up to 70%.
 Your dishes and glassware will be spot free when they come out of the dishwasher, too.
 Adding to this, your clothes, towels and linens will be cleaner, softer, brighter and whiter than before.
 Hard water is also responsible for unsightly stains on bathroom fixtures, toilets, tubs, and showers.
 A water softener actually makes cleaning your bathroom much easier because you won’t have to scrub away the scum, stains, and grimy film that are left behind by hard water.